Impact at a Glance

 Libraries & Shared Infrastructure

-I created and maintained multiple shared libraries used across One Medical's engineering organization:
+I create and maintain multiple shared libraries used across One Medical's engineering organization:

 Developer Tooling Monorepo